 On the other hand, receiving overtime compensation for extra time worked is a tangible benefit.
 The bill does have some flexibility in that it allows for employees to change their and “cash out” if they decide they would prefer to receive the compensation rather than the time off.

 The bill now heads to the Senate for consideration.
-For more information, or if you have any wage and hour question, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information, or if you have any wage and hour question, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.